kawsark/consul-helm-openshift/README.md

 This repo already includes example consul-helm generated files.
 However you can use the steps below to generate the YAML templates.
 Please adjust the example [oc.values.yaml](oc.values.yaml) file before running `helm template` command.
 ```
 git clone https://github.com/hashicorp/consul-helm.git
-cd consul-helm
-mkdir -p ./manifests
+mkdir -p consul-helm/manifests
-helm template --name consul-oc --output-dir ./manifests -f oc.values.yaml .
+helm template --name consul-oc --output-dir consul-helm/manifests -f oc.values.yaml consul-helm
 ```
 **Important**: Please review and adjust the generated .yaml files as needed.

 ## 3 (Option A) Deploy Consul using a script
 A bash script `consul-oc.sh` is included here which uses `oc` or `kubectl` CLI tool to apply the generated templates.
+By default it provisions consul OSS v1.6.1.
 - Note: this script will only work if Persistent Volumes are available.
 If not, please use the manual steps below.
+- Adjust variables at the top of the script if needed:
-- If you generated your own YAML template, please adjust the `manifests_dir` below.
+  - manifests_dir: if you generated your own YAML template, please adjust the `manifests_dir` below to: `manifests_dir=$(pwd)/consul-helm/manifests/consul/templates`
-- Adjust variables at the top of the script if needed
+  - cli: you can choose `oc` or `kubectl`
+  - license_file: If you modified `oc.values.yaml` to use a Consul Enterprise image, then please update the value with license file path.
 ```
 # setup environment
 manifests_dir=$(pwd)/manifests/consul/templates